HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 # Routing

 ## 📝 What I've learnt
 - Embracing Single-page App: you can change the URL when the user performs an action (like clicking a link or submitting a form).
-This all happens client-side and does **not** reload the browser by using [`react-router`](https://epicreact.dev/modules/build-an-epic-react-app/routing-solution).
+This all happens client-side and does **not** reload the browser by using `react-router`.
+Key takeaways: differences between `BrowserRouter`, `Routes`, `Route` and `Link` ([at 6:50](https://epicreact.dev/modules/build-an-epic-react-app/routing-solution)).